-The NEED For Sustainability Metrics
+The Need For Sustainability Metrics

 Fortunately, there are already a number of methods for establishing sustainability metrics.
 The first step is deciding what is most relevant to your organization and determining the benchmarks.
 Depending on the attributes, there are different approaches.

 Some Institutional Providers

-For instance, the first one that comes to mind is the Dow Jones Sustainability Index, which attempts to quantify the environmental, social, and governance (ESG) parameters within an organization.
+For instance, the first one that comes to mind is the Dow Jones Sustainability Index (DJSI), which attempts to quantify the Environmental, Social, and Governance (ESG) parameters within an organization.
 These may include (but are not limited to) water and energy consumption, CO2 emissions, human value capital, and environmental liabilities.

 The Triple Bottom Line

-Regardless of your own personal motivation for reading this blog, I hope that I can at the very least offer you the notion that understanding and implementing the need for measuring and applying sustainability can not only present competitive advantage in the business world, but it is also a growing (and critical) trend across society.
+Regardless of your own personal motivation for reading this blog, I hope that I can at the very least offer you the notion that understanding and implementing the need for measuring and applying sustainability can not only present a competitive advantage in the business world but that it is also a growing (and critical) trend across society.

 Thankfully, more and more firms are adopting the practice of accounting for the Triple Bottom Line (TBL).
 Namely: financial, social, and environmental.
 These are also referred to as the 3 Ps: People, Planet, and Profit.